Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Materials and methods

-For conventional carbon-ion radiotherapy in NIRS, carbon ions are accelerated and extracted from Heavy Ion Medical Accelerator in Chiba (HIMAC) at an energy per nucleon of $E/A = 290$, 350, 400, or 430 MeV.
-A beam-wobbling system composed of a pair of electromagnets and a variable scatterer forms a uniform field of 10, 15, or 20 cm in diameter.
-One of 13 exchangeable ridge filters forms a SOBP of modulation width from 2 to 15 cm in water and a range shifter fills the range gaps between the energies.\cite{Torikoshi-2007} Scattering perturbation induced by the range modulation and shifting necessitates adaptation of the wobbling condition to retain sufficient field uniformity.
-There are currently about 500 clinical carbon-ion beams that can be delivered to patients with field and range customization.
+For conventional carbon-ion radiotherapy at NIRS except for rare ocular-melanoma cases, carbon ions are accelerated to an energy per nucleon of $E/A = 290$, 350, 400, or 430 MeV by the Heavy Ion Medical Accelerator in Chiba (HIMAC).
+The beam is extracted and transported to one of three treatment rooms, where it is broadened three-dimensionally to form a clinical carbon-ion beam as follows:\cite{Torikoshi-2007} A beam-wobbling system, which is composed of a pair of electromagnets and a variable scatterer, wobbles the scattered beam in a circular orbit to form a uniform field of 10, 15, or 20 cm in diameter.\cite{Yonai-2008b} One of 13 exchangeable ridge filters modulates the beam range to a designed width between 2 cm and 15 cm in WE length and forms a SOBP in the depth--dose distribution.
+A range shifter finely degrades the energy and shortens the range from those specific to the four extraction energies.